-After your copayments and coinsurance total \$1,500 for Self Only or \$3,000 for Self and Family enrollment in our High option or \$2,500 for Self Only or \$5,000 for Self and Family enrollment in our Standard Option in any calendar year, you do not have to pay any more for covered services.
+With the High Option Plan, after your copayments total \$1,500 for Self Only, or \$3,000 for Self and Family enrollment in any calendar year, you do not have to pay any more for covered services.
+For the Standard Option Plan, after your copayments total \$2,500 for Self Only, or \$5,000 for Self and Family enrollment in any calendar year, you do not have to pay any more for covered services.

 However, copayments for the following services do not count toward your catastrophic protection out-of-pocket maximum, and you must continue to pay copayments for these services: